Alyn Smith: House of Commons

 He contested Edinburgh West for the SNP at the 2001 general election, coming fourth.
 At the 2003 Scottish Parliament election, he contested the same seat, again coming fourth.
 Smith was Group Advisor for Justice, Business and Europe for the SNP Group in the Scottish Parliament from 2002 to 2004.

 On 12 December 2019, Smith was elected as the Member of Parliament (MP) for Stirling, unseating the previous Conservative Party incumbent Stephen Kerr with a majority of 9,254 votes or 17.6%.
 Following his election, Smith ceased to be an MEP, as an individual cannot simultaneously be a member of a member state's legislature and of the European Parliament.

 In July 2022 Smith rejected Labour calls for a general election on the grounds that "I... just enjoy what's going on in the UK Government right now because it's actually strengthening our case that Westminster doesn't work."

 Smith faced a selection challenge for the SNP candidacy of the Stirling and Strathallan seat from the husband of the constituency MSP Evelyn Tweed.
 It was reported that Smith "easily" saw off the challenge.
 However, he subsequently lost the seat in the 2024 general election.

+Out-of-parliament career

+Following his defeat at the 2024 UK General Election, Smith became a founding partner of the public affairs consultancy Atland.

+Return to politics

+Scottish Parliament

+In February 2026, Smith was announced as an SNP candidate for Mid Scotland and Fife at the 2026 Scottish Parliamentary Elections.
+He served as the convener of the Criminal Justice Committee from 10 June 2026 until being appointed the Minister for Innovation, Technology and Tertiary Education on 8 September 2026, following the resignation of Ben Macpherson.